David Chang: Writing

-In summer 2011, David Chang released the first issue of his Lucky Peach food magazine, a quarterly publication created with Peter Meehan and published by McSweeney's.
+In summer 2011, Chang released the first issue of his Lucky Peach food magazine, a quarterly publication created with Peter Meehan and published by McSweeney's.
 The theme of Issue 1 was Ramen.
 Contributors included Anthony Bourdain, Wylie Dufresne, Ruth Reichl, and Harold McGee.
 The theme of Issue 2 is The Sweet Spot, and Issue 2 reached #3 on the New York Times bestsellers list.
 Contributors to Issue 2 include Bourdain, Harold McGee, Momofuku Milk Bar's Christina Tosi, Daniel Patterson and Russell Chatham.
 Issue 3: Chefs and Cooks, was released on March 13 and was also a New York Times bestseller.
 Each subsequent issue continued to focus on a particular theme.

 Lucky Peach discontinued after 25 issues in 2017.

-Podcast

-He has his own show on the Ringer podcast network (The Dave Chang Show).
-He also is a host on a spin off called The Recipe Club with guest host Chris Ying.
+Selected filmography

-Public persona
+Public image

 Epicurious described Chang as having a "bad-boy attitude" for having no reservations or vegetarian options.
-Chang created a controversy in 2009 by making dismissive remarks about California chefs, telling Anthony Bourdain "They don't manipulate food, they just put figs on a plate."
+Chang created a controversy in 2009 by making dismissive remarks about California chefs, telling Anthony Bourdain, "They don't manipulate food, they just put figs on a plate."

-David Chang serves on the Food Council at City Harvest and the Culinary Council at Food Bank for New York City, two hunger-relief organizations.
+Chang serves on the Food Council at City Harvest and the Culinary Council at Food Bank for New York City, two hunger-relief organizations.
 He is also a member of the board of trustees at MOFAD, the Museum of Food and Drink in New York City.